RIT-MSD-P21015/app_development/README.md

   * If a window does not pop up, click on the folder icon in in the top left corner.
 * Navigate to the download of this repository and select 'app_development' with the green icon.
 Click open.

 Once the project is opened, Android studio will automatically verify all of the files.
+From here, you can edit code, build new versions of the app, and deploy them to an android phone connected over [adb](https://developer.android.com/studio/command-line/adb).